A Star Is Burns: Cultural references

 "The Imperial March" from The Empire Strikes Back is played as Mr. Burns is introduced.
 Burns says he wants Señor Spielbergo to do for him what Steven Spielberg did for Oskar Schindler, a reference to Spielberg's 1993 film Schindler's List.
 During the film festival, Spielberg's E.T. is parodied, with Burns in the role of the alien.
 Another movie Burns recreates is Ben-Hur.
 The character of Jay Sherman was based on Roger Ebert.
 The actors who attempt to impersonate Mr. Burns are intended to caricature Anthony Hopkins and William Shatner.

 The song the "Rappin' Rabbis" play in the opening moments of the episode is a parody of "U Can't Touch This" by MC Hammer.
 The opening of Bart's movie The Eternal Struggle is a reference to The Amazing Criswell's narration in Plan 9 from Outer Space.
 Barney's movie contains references to Koyaanisqatsi, as well as its score composed by Philip Glass.
 Marge says "Did you know there are over 600 critics on TV and Leonard Maltin is the best looking of them all?"
 Lisa replies "Ewwww!"

 During the town meeting organized to come up with ideas to increase Springfield's popularity, Selma proposes changing the name from "Springfield" to "Seinfeld", after which a bass riff is played, mimicking the theme music to the eponymous show composed by Jonathan Wolff.

+Outside the Aztec Theater where the film festival is being hosted, Dr. Hibbert arrives dressed liked Frank-N-Furter, believing that they would be showing The Rocky Horror Picture Show that night.